Sell everything from digital downloads to physical goods. MarketPress is the eCommerce plugin that does it all – no extensions required.

 - Link related product

-- Coupons, discounts and affiliate modules
+- Coupons and discounts modules

 - Full Google Analytics eCommerce integration